-This week, Senate Republicans fourth voting-rights legislation for a third time since Democrats took control of the Senate in January.
+This week, Senate Republicans blocked voting-rights legislation for a fourth time since Democrats took control of the Senate in January.
 Although earlier defeats failed to galvanize sufficient support for filibuster reform, there are signs that the dynamic may be shifting.

 President Biden, a longtime defender of the filibuster, suggested in a town hall last month that it might be time to “fundamentally alter the filibuster.”
 Previous filibuster defenders Senators Angus King and Jon Tester have come around to the necessity of filibuster reform.
 And, although we’ve heard nothing from pivotal Senator Joe Manchin this week, the logic of his public position on voting-rights legislation—both that it is badly needed, and that it should be achieved through bipartisan legislation—is rapidly eroding, as virtually all Senate Republicans increasingly show themselves opposed to any legislation that would remove barriers to voting.
 This latest filibuster, of the John Lewis Voting Rights Advancement Act, which would restore important protections against racial discrimination in voting that have been gutted by the Supreme Court over the past decade, should come as a wake-up call.